Easy flight, home by eleven thirty, Mrs. Pearson calls, Katya answers, “551389.”

 “Hang on….here it is….crap.
 Shadows are known for this kind of thing.
 What do you need me to do?”

 “Resolution will be messy.
 Maybe you can find a way to help girl, she is on Amber Alert now, I am sending link.”

 “If he doesn’t kill her, the target will erase her memory of it, of him.
 Erasing is better for him, there is always the possibility of a piece of them together on CCTV someplace, even if she just got into his car, it’s still his car.
-If she’s found wandering the street, she won’t recall what happened.
+If he's any good, he can block her memory, if she’s found wandering the street, she won’t recall what happened.
 The only way it gets worse is if he has intercourse with her and leaves a sample.
 Even if he douches her and she pees, there can still be residue.
 Lost for more than a couple of hours, most parents are going to want her checked.
 They will think the worst because she can’t remember anything.”

 “Da, makes sense.
 We are not content to just stick him with a dart, but maybe it is the best way.”

 Pearson, “It is.
 Cutting him up is fine with us, but that leaves potential DNA no matter how careful you are.
 A brutally murdered body is going to bring out forensics like fleas.
 He’s dead either way.
 And he’s a Shadow, getting him cornered to make him suffer will not be simple.”

 “And if he makes her forget, no point in tying him to her.”

 “None.
 We can monitor her for a year.
 If she has flashbacks or psychological problems, then we might use the video, enough of it to show them together, not the whole thing.
 Versions of this have happened before, my partner edits it so the nasty bits don’t show.
 Still, using even edited video is a last, last resort, I have trouble seeing how it helps her in any way.
 Target’s going to be dead.
 We have the video, delete it from your file.
 You don’t want to get caught with it and a dead Mortimer.”